zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service-without-spring-boot-with-zowe-api-mediation-layer.md

     The endpoint to get information about the service.

-The following java code is an example of these endpoints added to the Spring Controller:
+The following Java code is an example of these endpoints added to the Spring Controller:

 **Example:**